 “I have had clients I dressed before who only needed shoes for a wedding and never plan on wearing again; I have gotten great classic velvet smoking loafer from Aldo’s for like $100,” said Alicia Sereno, who has styled racing champ Lewis Hamilton, and musicians Swizz Beatz and Future.

-Below, more tips from the experts.
+Below, more tips from the pros.

 What Makes Shoes Look Expensive?